Overview

 As the GUARDS methodology is adopted, establishing the foundation for an enhanced DEA-sponsored Early Warning System, advanced data analytics modeling opportunities will emerge.
 Additionally, GUARDS supports the TRANQ (Testing, Rapid Analysis, and Narcotic Quality) Research Act of 2023, which requires the National Institute of Standards and Technology (NIST) to support research and other activities related to identifying xylazine, novel synthetic opioids, and other new psychoactive substances.

 This workshop will explore the impact inconsistent drug analysis reporting has on public health and public trust.
-The value and implementation of the GUARDS innovative methodology in over 200 instruments across DEA laboratories will be presented, as well as the efforts of other labs of the U.S. Customs and Border Protection (CBP), Illinois State Police, DuPage County Illinois, and Singapore.
+The value and implementation of the GUARDS innovative methodology in over 200 instruments across DEA laboratories will be presented, as well as the efforts of other labs of the U.S. Customs and Border Protection (CBP) and Illinois State Police.
 Furthermore, new initiatives aimed at increasing the consistency of reported data to NFLIS will be discussed.

 Speakers will share the efforts of DEA laboratory chemists to develop, validate, and implement the GUARDS method.
 Along with CBP, they will discuss experiences and challenges they encountered.
 Experts from Agilent Technologies and Shimadzu Scientific Instruments will also offer guidance and tools on converting gas chromatography-mass spectrometry (GC-MS) instruments to use hydrogen as the carrier gas.
 In summary, this workshop aims to provide attendees with an understanding of the history of the GUARDS method, the impact it will have in the forensic community, and resources to support the setup of this methodology in your laboratory.